 The Petition fails to provide a reasonably comprehensive description of the Charter School's plan to serve high-achieving students.
 The Charter School's "plan for students who are academically high-achieving" largely relies on programs offered by the John Hopkins University Center for Talented Youth Program ("CTYP").
 Petitioner indicates that high-achieving students at the Charter School will be afforded the opportunity to take part in the CTYP residential program, where they will be able to study at university campuses during the three week residential program.
 (Petition, pg.
-71.)
-However, according to the CTYP website, CTYP residential programs are only for students grades 5 and up.
-(The Young Students residential program serves students grade 5-6 [https://cty.jhu.edu/summer/grades2-6/0] and the residential Summer Programs serves students grades 7 and above [https://cty.jhu.edu/summer/grades7-12/index.html].)
-In other words, the Petitioner's plan for high achieving students only applies to 5th grade students, and does not account for or serve the Charter School's TK, K, first, second, third, and fourth graders.
+69.)

-Moreover, Petitioners do not explain how they will ensure that eligible students will be permitted to participate in the CTYP residential free of charge, in Compliance with California's Free School Guarantee.
+Petitioners do not explain how they will ensure that eligible students will be permitted to participate in the CTYP residential free of charge, in Compliance with California's Free School Guarantee.
 (Cal.
 Cons., Article IX, § 5; Hartzell v.
 Connell (1984) 35 Cal.3d 899; Ed.
-Code, §§ 49010-11.)
+Code, § 49010-11.)
 While the Petition does provide that "many students receive scholarships," it fails to explicitly note that all eligible students will be afforded the opportunity to participate in CTYP free of charge, and fails to detail how it plans to pay for such participation.
+(Petition, pg.
+69.)

-d.
+b.
 English Learning Program

-The Petition fails to provide a reasonably comprehensive description of the Charter School's plan to serve English learners.
-Specifically, District Staff have concerns regarding the Charter School's English Learning reclassification procedures because Petitioner's proposed standard for reclassification is unnecessarily stringent: "Students must meet an intermediate CELDT/ELPAC Score and proficient CAASPP score in three (3) consecutive years for Reclassification."
+The Petition fails to provide a reasonably comprehensive description of the Charter School's plan to serve English Learners.
+Specifically, District Staff have concerns regarding the Charter School's English Learning reclassification procedures because Petitioner's proposed standard for reclassification is unnecessarily stringent: "Students must meet an intermediate CELDT/ELPAC Score and a proficient CAASPP score in three (3) consecutive years for Reclassification."
 (Petition, pg.
-87; emphasis added.)
+86; emphasis added.)
 As a result of this procedure, students will find it increasingly difficult to be reclassified and join the general curriculum.